-The MBKU Annual Security Report, which is required under the Clery Act, is prepared annually by Campus Safety and University Student Affairs.
-It includes crime and fire safety data, along with policies pertaining to campus safety, crime, and fire safety.
-This Annual Report is published prior to October 1st of each year and is available to all students, prospective students, employees, and prospective employees of MBKU via the University's website: ketchum.edu/student-life/safety-security.
+The MBKU ASR, which is required under the Clery Act, is prepared annually by Campus Safety and Security and Student Services.
+It includes crime and fire safety data and policies pertaining to campus safety, crime, and fire safety.
+The ASR is published on or before October 1st of each year and is available to all students, prospective students, and employees of MBKU via MBKU's website, www.ketchum.edu.

-To obtain a written copy of the report, please contact University Student Affairs at studentaffairs@ketchum.edu.
+To obtain a written copy of the report, please contact Student Services (studentservices@ketchum.edu).